david-tedjopurnomo/rq3_papers/README.md

 This paper explores the problem of approximate and exact spatio-temporal queries over compressed trajectories.
 I haven't read too much about it, but I don't think this is a good topic to explore because it's too similar to the second research question.
 Additionally, approaching this problem using a deep neural network doesn't make sense because using a vector representation is inherently approximation-based.

+**An Yan and Bill Howe.
+2019.
+[Fariness in Practice: A Survey on Equity in urban Mobility](http://sites.computer.org/debull/A19sept/p49.pdf).
+IEEE Data Engineering Bulletin.**

+**An Yan and Bill Howe.
+2020.
+[Fairness-Aware Demand Prediction for New Mobility](https://ojs.aaai.org//index.php/AAAI/article/view/5458).
+AAAI 2020.**

+These two papers explore the topic of fairness in machine learning in the context of spatio-temporal prediction.
+In particular, the latter paper explores the usage of a hybrid Convolutional Neural Network to perform fairness-aware demand prediction.
+It captures both region-based fairness gap (RFG) and individual-based fairness gap (IFG) as two metrics of fairness.

+While it is a novel and perhaps underexplored problem, the topic of machine learning fairness is not so interesting to me.
+I'll try to have a go at more papers to see if I'll be more interested, but this is low in the priority list compared to the other topics here.

 # Promising Ideas

 **Travel time and travel path prediction**